30 Free Things to Do in Edinburgh By A Local

 6. National Museum of Scotland

-If you are looking for planes, sharks and technology, head to the National Museum of Scotland (Chamber Street).
+If you are interested in planes, sharks, or technology, visit the National Museum of Scotland (Chamber Street).

 National Museum Scotland Edinburgh